f500/elewant/README.md

     vendor/bin/phpunit tests/Path/To/A/Folder/
     vendor/bin/phpunit tests/Path/To/A/Specific/File.php

+Additionally, we use the [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer/wiki) code style analysis tool to verify that we do not violate the coding standards.
+There is a configuration file in the root called phpcs.xml, but it's basically PSR2 + some newer PHP7+ rules.

+    # running phpcs
+    vendor/bin/phpcs
+    vendor/bin/phpcs src/Path/To/A/Folder/
+    vendor/bin/phpcs src/Path/To/A/Specific/File.php

-Additionally, we use the PHPStan static analysis tool to verify that we do not have any detectable PHP errors.
+Additionally, we use the [PHPStan](https://github.com/phpstan/phpstan) static analysis tool to verify that we do not have any detectable PHP errors.

     # running phpstan
     vendor/bin/phpstan analyse --configuration phpstan.neon --level 7 src

-For your convenience, there is also a file that ruins both suites back to back.
+For your convenience, there is also a file that ruins all suites back to back.
 That's also what Travis does.

     # running all the tests
     bin/run_tests